cakephp/docs/en/core-utility-libraries/number.rst

 This method displays differences in value as a signed number::

-    // called as NumberHelper
+    // Called as NumberHelper
     $this->Number->formatDelta($number, $options);

-    // called as CakeNumber
+    // Called as CakeNumber
     Number::formatDelta($number, $options);

 The $number parameter is the number that you are planning on